Two of Prague’s sadder ghost legends tell of people who died while on tour with traveling shows.

 The tale of the Ashanti ghost is worth repeating because it draws attention to the forgotten and shameful practice of human zoos, something that continued into the 20th century, making an appearance at the Brussels 1958 World’s Fair, and even later.

 People in the exhibits were not only from Africa but also South America and Pacific islands.
 Even in their heyday, the exhibits were the subject of criticism due to their exploitation of human beings.
 The Prague building called At the Three Savages (U třech divých) once hosted a cabaret show with supposed people from a distant so-called uncivilized land.
+The legend passed down is that these natives were actually Czech conmen in costumes.

 Once the exhibits closed, the residents were seldom able to return home, but were never fully welcomed into the local societies either.